-- Press [1] (Power) to turn off the camera and then open the frame (page 14). - 2.
-Hook your nail into the groove of the [CARD HDMI] cover and pull the cover in the direction indicated by the arrow to open it. - 3.
-Load a memory card.
+- Press [1] (Power) to turn off the camera and then open the frame (page 14). - Hook your nail into the groove of the memory card slot cover and pull the cover in the direction indicated by the arrow to open it.

+3. Load a memory card.